Table of Contents

 I really loved school.
 Both college and university.
 I loved learning, reading, and writing. #NerdAlert

 Blogging allows me to continue doing what I love and have been practising for decades now—research and writing.

 I started blogging in 2013.
-At that time (and ever since) I’ve had to learn and practice writing for real everyday people.
-My very first blog posts were essentially technical papers.
-LOL That’s because, before blogging, I wrote for professors, scientists, or regulators.
-It took me a few years of practice to really get the feel for being informal and speaking English (and not “science-ese”).
+At that time (and ever since) I’ve had to learn and practise writing for real everyday people.
+My very first blog posts were essentially technical papers. 😬 That’s because, before blogging, I wrote for professors, scientists, or regulators.
+It took me a few years of learning and practising copywriting to really get the feel for being informal and speaking English (and not “science-ese”).

-Most of the freelance writing I do for clients is research-based health information.
+All of the freelance writing and editing I do for clients is research-based health information.
 Having my own blog allows me to mix up topics.
 Sometimes write about health, other times I write about blogging, content marketing, SEO, or even learnings from events I attended.